peteroupc/html3dutil/doc/tutorial-glmath.md

 coordinates_, where the 3D position equals the first three elements divided by the fourth.)

+### Axis of Rotation

+A rotation can be described using an _angle_ and an _axis of rotation_.

+An axis of rotation is a 3-element vector or three numbers that describe a ray that starts at the origin (0,0,0) and points toward a 3D point.
+Here are examples.

+* The X-axis of rotation (upward or downward turn) is (1, 0, 0).
+* The Y-axis of rotation (leftward or rightward turn) is (0, 1, 0).
+* The Z-axis of rotation (side-by-side sway) is (0, 0, 1).

+While the axis of rotation points toward the viewer, if the angle's value is positive (resp. negative) and the [coordinate system](#Coordinate_Systems) is...

+* ...right handed, then the angle runs counterclockwise (resp. clockwise).
+* ...left handed, then the angle runs clockwise (resp. counterclockwise).

+Unless stated otherwise, an axis of rotation passed to an `H3DU.Math` method need not be a unit vector (a ["normalized" vector]<a href="H3DU.Math.md#H3DU.Math.vec3norm">H3DU.Math.vec3norm</a> with a length of 1).

 ## Matrices <a id=Matrices></a>

 A matrix is a 16- or 9-element array that can describe a